ericjanto/ship-backend/vbyte_encoding/readme.md

     For document in documents:

-        - Doc ID (v-bytes, relative to previous doc ID)
+        - Doc ID (v-bytes)

         - number of occurences in document (v-bytes)

         for occurence in occurences:

-            - term position (v-bytes)
+            - term position (v-bytes, relative to last position)

 Trade offs: